Michaela Khýrová

 Michaela Khýrová (born 3 February 2000) is a Czech professional footballer who plays as a midfielder for Sparta Prague in the Czech Republic and for the Czech national team.

 Career

 Khýrová has been capped for the Czech Republic national team, appearing for the team during the 2023 FIFA Women's World Cup qualifying cycle, in the UEFA Women's Euro 2025 qualifiers and the UEFA Women's Nations League.

 Khýrová has played in the UEFA Women's Champions League.

 On 1 July 2024, Khýrová signed a contract with Sparta Prague as a free agent.

 On 19 November 2025, Khýrová scored a hat-trick in Sparta's 4–0 round of 16, second leg win against BSC YB in the 2025–26 UEFA Women's Europa Cup.

+On 6 February 2026, Khýrová signed a new multi-year contract with Sparta Prague.